marcellogalhardo/marcellogalhardo.dev/content/posts/2023/namespace-for-extension-functions.md

 ---

 A few weeks ago, I had to create an extension function - a usual task for any Kotlin developer.
 But there were a few limitations:
-* The receiver was a common type, polluted with methods.
+* The receiver was a common type, polluted with too many methods.
 * The extension function was only relevant to my feature package.
 * Creating a ~~Gradle~~ module was out of scope.
 * Introducing a new type to hold the function felt like too much.